AnastasiaBlack/w20061036_Anastasiia_Ilina_Landmines_Detection_Research/README.md

 ### Colab run
 For the research project, the code was written and run within Colab environment with additional memory.
-The Colab files can be found in this repository.
+The Colab files can be found in this repository in 'colabCode' folder.
 The same code in form of .py classes with 'main.py' class for local python run was rewritten and pushed to this repository as well.

 ### Local run